 Based on your taxable income, you pay the percentage from each bracket your income reaches.
 For example:

-In addition to federal taxes, your net income is reduced by provincial taxes owed to Ontario.
-The province has its own tax brackets and rates that apply:
+In addition to federal taxes, your net income is also reduced by the provincial taxes owed to Ontario.
+For 2026, Ontario’s brackets and credits are indexed by 1.9%.

 The calculation method is the same as federal taxes – you pay the tax rate from each bracket your income reaches.
 For example:

-These Ontario tax brackets and rates apply specifically to province residents.
+These Ontario tax brackets and rates apply specifically to provincial residents.
 Other provinces and territories set their own tax rates.

 For example, if your total Ontario tax is $6,000:

-So your total Ontario surtax owing would be $89.
+- Therefore, your total Ontario surtax owing would be $36.40.

 This extra levy ensures higher earners pay more in overall provincial taxes.
 The surtax thresholds are based on set dollar amounts rather than income levels.